chankrrn/WRO-FE-YBR/elec/elec_README.md

 2D scan corresponds more closely to field geometry
 ```

 The LiDAR does not require the same type of startup reference as the IMU.

-Its measurements are interpreted against the known WRO field geometry by the navigation software.
+Instead, its distance measurements are interpreted by the navigation software in relation to the known geometry of the WRO field, allowing the robot to determine its position and navigate based on the surrounding field structure.

 ---

-# 8.4 BNO055 Initialization and Relative Heading
+## 8.4 BNO055 Initialization and Relative Heading

-The robot does **not** perform a complete BNO055 magnetometer-calibration routine before every competition run.
+The robot does **not** perform a complete magnetometer-calibration routine before every competition run.
+This is intentional because the navigation system does not require geographic North; it needs a useful orientation reference relative to the robot's starting direction.

-This is intentional.

-The autonomous system does not need to know geographic North.

-It needs a repeatable reference relative to the robot's starting orientation.

 ---

-## 8.4.1 Startup Settling
+### 8.4.1 Startup Settling

 After communication with the BNO055 is established, the software waits approximately: